sharadregoti/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/setup-org.md

 ## Introduction

-Now that you have created the new Tyk Cloud account with your basic details, it is time to set up your organisation.
-This page will tell you how to set up your organisation and also about the two ways of setting it up.
+Now that you have created the new Tyk Cloud account with your basic details, it is time to set up your organization.
+This page will tell you how to set up your organization and also about the two ways of setting it up.

-## What is an organisation?
+## What is an organization?

-* An organisation is the main entity for all your data (Environments, APIs, Users, etc)
+* An organization is the main entity for all your data (Environments, APIs, Users, etc)
-* An Organisation is connected to a single region and once connected, cannot be changed.
+* An Organization is connected to a single region and once connected, cannot be changed.

-## Steps to set up your organisation
+## Steps to set up your organization

-* **Step 1 - Name your Organisation:** Give your organisation a name.
+* **Step 1 - Name your Organisation:** Give your organization a name.
 This is up to you, but most users use their company name.

 * **Step 2 - Select a Home Region:** Select a region from the drop-down list where your [Control Plane]({{< ref "tyk-cloud/troubleshooting-&-support/glossary.md#control-plane" >}}) will be deployed and your data stored.
 The number of regions available will depend on your license.
 Further regions can be added as an upgrade option.